Samkaxe/PasswordManager/README.md

 *   **Browser-Native Crypto API:** The application utilizes the browser's built-in `crypto` API to generate cryptographically secure random values.
 This ensures that the generated passwords are truly random and unpredictable.
 *   **Customization Options:** You can customize the length and complexity of the generated passwords by specifying the desired length and including or excluding character sets (uppercase, lowercase, numbers, symbols).
 *   **Frontend Generation:**

+## Potential Vulnerabilities

+*   **Compromised Credentials:** If the credentials used to access Key Vault are compromised, attackers could gain access to the encryption keys and other sensitive information.
+*   **Authorization Issues:**  Incorrectly configured authorization rules could allow users to access resources they are not authorized to access.
+*    **Token Interception:** If a JWT is intercepted, an attacker could potentially gain unauthorized access to the application or decrypt sensitive data if the token provides access to decryption keys.
+    *   **Mitigation:** Use short token lifespans, HTTPS, secure token storage (HttpOnly cookies), token blacklisting, and consider JWE (JSON Web Encryption) for sensitive data in tokens.